 Stalham Baptists are providing an opportunity for the public to meet the three general election candidates for North Norfolk - but are expecting the event to prove more peaceful than similar proceedings more than a century ago!

-The hustings will take place on Wednesday May 24 at Stalham Baptist Church from 7pm.
+The hustings will take place on on Tuesday June 6* at Stalham Baptist Church from 7pm.

 The participants will be James Wild, the Conservative candidate, Stephen Burke for Labour and Norman Lamb representing the Liberal Democrats.